The Industry Leader In Ceramic Coatings And Paint Protection Expands To Park City For Second Utah Elite Dealer Location

 Ceramic Pro® Park City offers a variety of detailing and paint protection packages for Ceramic Pro® Coatings, KAVACA® Paint Protection Film & Window Tint.

-PARK CITY, UTAH, USA, October 24, 2022 /EINPresswire.com/ -- Ceramic Pro® is excited to announce that it is expanding its Elite Dealer network to include a new facility in Park City, Utah.
+PARK CITY, Utah, October 28, 2022 /PRNewswire-PRWeb/ -- Ceramic Pro® is excited to announce that it is expanding its Elite Dealer network to include a new facility in Park City, Utah.
 This move will allow Ceramic Pro® to better serve its customers in the Northern Utah region and provide them with the latest and greatest in nano ceramic technology.
 Ceramic Pro® Park City offers a variety of detailing and paint protection packages for Ceramic Pro® Coatings, KAVACA® Paint Protection Film, and KAVACA® Window Tint.

 TRON Auto Lab in Park City was hand-picked to be Ceramic Pro's second Elite Dealer location in Utah.
 "We are excited to offer Ceramic Pro products and services to the residents of Park City and the surrounding area." said Richard Ricketts, President and CEO of TRON Auto Lab.
 "Ceramic Pro offers the most complete surface protection system in the world.
 We are honored to bring the Elite Dealer experience to Park City, Utah."